bixlabs/authentication/README.md

 ## Creating an API through [gin-gonic](https://github.com/gin-gonic/gin)

 * When installing the dependencies for this project you will get gin-gonic for API definition.
-* To run the main for the API application you have to `go run cmd/api/main.go`, this will run an HTTP server in port 8080
+* To run the main for the API application you have to `$ go run cmd/api/main.go`, this will run an HTTP server in port 8080
 * For testing all the define endpoint you can try out these different CURL commands:
     * Create: `$ curl -H "Content-type: application/json" -d '{"i_am": "1", "title": "Some Todo Title", "the_rest": "description", "when_finish": "2018-12-06T14:26:40.623Z"}' "http://localhost:8080/todo"`
     * Read: `$ curl -X GET "http://localhost:8080/todo/1"`
     * Update: `$ curl -X PUT -H "Content-type: application/json" -d '{"i_am": "1", "title": "Some Todo Title", "the_rest": "description", "when_finish": "2018-12-06T14:26:40.623Z"}' "http://localhost:8080/todo"`
     * Delete: `$ curl -X DELETE "http://localhost:8080/todo/1"`

-## How to create a build of a main.go file and run it.
+## How to make build of a main.go file and run it.
 * `$ go build -o ./tmp/web-server ./cmd/api/main.go`
 * The command above will create a file called `web-server` in folder _tmp_, that file is an executable with the main in _./cmd/api/main.go_
 * To run your executable you have to: